 - Remove the feces, excess foods, and other debris by using a gravel vacuum.
 Wash all tank decorations in hot water without using soap.
 If your tank is overloaded, shift the fish into another tank.

 - Monitor your water parameters continuously over the next week.
 Check if the fin is healing. it takes a lot of time.
 Also, don’t forget to change 25% water continuously while checking the parameters.

 - If your Betta has signs of moderate fin rot or mild rot, you must put him in another tank with conditioned and heated water.

-- If do not have live plants in your quarantine or hospital tank, adding fully dissolve 1-2 teaspoons of aquarium salt into fresh conditioned water before putting your fish.
+- If do not have live plants in your quarantine or hospital tank, add fully dissolve 1-2 teaspoons of aquarium salt into fresh conditioned water before putting your fish.
 Do not use undissolved salt.

 - Change the equal portion of water in the tank before a new dose.
-Because overdosing causes to kill your fish.
+Because overdosing causes you to kill your fish.
 25%-50% change is the best.